basvandervlies/cf_surfsara_lib/doc/library/def.md

 Source: [def.cf](/masterfiles/lib/scl/def.cf)

-This is the standard `def.cf` used by cf_surfsara_lib.
+This is the standard `def.cf` used by scl.
 If your site has defined their own then set the class `SCL_SKIP_DEF_CF_INCLUDE` and this file will not be included.
 The most important variable is:
  * `node_template_dir` and its default value is: `$(sys.workdir)/node_templates`